1. Introduction

 -

-In order to avoid potential disagreements between servers and clients about the serialization of a signature base for a given response, we’re specifying how both sides ought to "Determine an order for any signature parameters" by locking in alphabetical sorting of the signature’s parameters.
-We really only need to do this when generating the signature base: the `
+In order to avoid potential disagreements between servers and clients about the serialization of a signature base for a given response, we’re specifying how both sides ought to "Determine an order for any signature parameters" through reference to the header as-delivered.
+Whatever order the server produces in the `

 Signature-Input